Saudi anti-corruption sweep leads to high-profile arrests

 'New world order'

-Speaking to CNN on Sunday, Fawaz Gerges, Professor of International Relations at the London School of Economics, said that the world was witnessing the "birth of a new order in Saudi Arabia."
+Speaking to CNN on Sunday, Fawaz Gerges, professor of international relations at the London School of Economics, said the world was witnessing the "birth of a new order in Saudi Arabia."

 "The Crown Prince Mohammed bin Salman is not only consolidating his power but also laying out his vision for the kingdom and putting his vision into practice," he said.

-"Many people in the past two or three years have underestimated the ability of the crown prince Mohammed bin Salman, not only to consolidate his power but to structure state and the economy.
+"Many people in the past two or three years have underestimated the ability of the Crown Prince Mohammed bin Salman, not only to consolidate his power but to structure state and the economy.

 "Everything which has been happening in the past year or so in Saudi Arabia tells me that Mohammed bin Salman is putting his ideas into practice and cracking down not only on opposition figures, but trying to prevent, as he said a few days ago, the bleeding of the economy and the migration of resources from Saudi Arabia into other countries.